nabto/nabto5-beta-release/rc1/README.md

       module.
 This lacks documentation and the IAM module is subject to change.
 Therefore, the TCP tunnelling remains in the experimental header.

 ### Client SDK
+    * The client api does not yet have a stable api for detecting closed connections.
+    * TCP tunnels is still in experimental.

 ## Getting started